 We do not usually transfer personal information overseas.
-Any contracts with providers who might host personal information abroad have appropriate clauses to ensure adequate technical and organisational security measures are in place by the provider.
+Any contracts with providers who might host personal information outside the European Union have appropriate clauses to ensure adequate technical and organisational security measures are in place by the provider.

 How we use information about children

 We use personal information about children and young people in our care or those children who we provide services to.
 We use this information to

 - support children and young people and monitor their progress

 - provide appropriate support and pastoral care

 - assess how well the local authority as a whole is doing